Fujifilm X-T20 vs Nikon D3000

 Body comparison: Fujifilm X-T20 vs Nikon D3000

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Nikon D3000.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3000 is notably larger (25 percent) than the Fujifilm X-T20.
 Moreover, the D3000 is substantially heavier (40 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the D3000 are weather-sealed.